pallaviv86/testStampinup/README.md

 Overview:
-This is a demo automation project using playwright to test account creation and editing fields of Account Settings and Addresses section of website www.stampinup.com.Project is written using Page Object Model concept.
+This is a demo automation project using playwright to test account creation and editing fields of Account Settings and Addresses section of website www.stampinup.com.
+Project is written using Page Object Model concept.
 Pages folder in framework contains POM files, test data is in JSON format under testData folder, test script test-stampinup.spec.ts is under tests folder. testFixture file is used to create page objects.
 Playwright report folder contains HTML report.
 Project uses faker library to generate unique credentials and country-to-iso package to get country ISO codes.

 Prerequisites:
 npm